-ADVISORY COMMITTEE FOR THE SPECIAL ACADEMIC PROGRAM IN HUMAN RIGHTS
+ADVISORY COMMITTEE FOR THE MULTIDISCIPLINARY ACADEMIC PROGRAM IN HUMAN RIGHTS

-Seyla Benhabib (Political Science, Philosophy), Ned Blackhawk (History), Amity Doolittle (Environmental Studies), Crystal Feimster (African American Studies, American Studies), Moira Fradinger (Comparative Literature), Inderpal Grewal (Women's, Gender, & Sexuality Studies), Benedict Kiernan (History), Alice Miller (Law School, Public Health), Thomas Pogge (Philosophy), Jill Richards (English), Thania Sanchez (Political Science), James Silk (Law School), David Simon (Political Science), Elisabeth Wood (Political Science), Jonathan Wyrtzen (Sociology)
+Seyla Benhabib (Political Science, Philosophy), Ned Blackhawk (History), Amity Doolittle (Environmental Studies), Crystal Feimster (African American Studies, American Studies), Moira Fradinger (Comparative Literature), Inderpal Grewal (Women's, Gender, & Sexuality Studies), Benedict Kiernan (History), Hope Metcalf (Law School), Alice Miller (Law School, Public Health), Jill Richards (English), Thania Sanchez (Political Science), James Silk (Law School), David Simon (Political Science), Elisabeth Wood (Political Science), Jonathan Wyrtzen (Sociology)

 To fulfill the requirements of the program, students complete a gateway course, four electives, and a capstone project.
 The gateway course equips students with the theoretical tools necessary for studying human rights, their evolution, and their justification.
 It introduces a number of contemporary issues such as gender disparities, racial discrimination, climate change, global health, human trafficking, refugees, world poverty, and humanitarian intervention.
 Students select four electives from a list of eligible courses provided at the start of each term.
 A capstone project, informed by extracurricular experience, is developed in consultation with the program director.

-Additional information is available at the Human Rights Web page.
+Additional information is available at the Human Rights Website.

 * HMRT 400a, Advanced Human Rights Colloquium James Silk